sarada-mohanty/sample-cognito-integrated-bedrock-agents-chat-ui/README.md

 1. Navigate to the **Amazon Bedrock console** in your AWS account
 2. [Create](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-create.html) and configure your Bedrock Agent
 3. Note down the Agent ID and other relevant configuration [details](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-view.html)
-4. To test this solution with a sample agent, you can leverage the Virtual Meteorologist Agent CloudFormation template located [here](https://github.com/aws-samples/virtual-meteorologist-using-amazon-bedrock-agents/blob/main/cfn-virtual-meteorologist-using-amazon-bedrock-agents.yaml)
+4. To test this solution with a sample agent, you can leverage the Virtual Meteorologist Agent [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template located [here](https://github.com/aws-samples/virtual-meteorologist-using-amazon-bedrock-agents/blob/main/cfn-virtual-meteorologist-using-amazon-bedrock-agents.yaml)

 **Success Criteria**: Amazon Bedrock Agent is created and configured with the necessary permissions.